 The Usage Economy is driving a shift from ownership to access.
 In the past, consumers purchased and owned physical media, such as CDs and DVDs.
 Today, streaming services provide instant access to vast libraries of content without the need for physical storage.
 This shift reflects a broader trend toward maximizing value and minimizing waste, as consumers prefer paying for what they use rather than owning seldom-used items.

-The Next Frontier: Aggregation and mediation
+The Next Frontier: Aggregation and Mediation

 As the Usage Economy evolves, aggregation and mediation are emerging as new frontiers, particularly in media and entertainment.
 Consumers are subscribing to multiple streaming services, creating opportunities for providers to bundle and aggregate these offerings.
 Imagine a service that allows you to access content from multiple platforms through a single subscription.
 This model simplifies the user experience and enhances value, making it a compelling proposition for consumers.